LohitasyaTata/cronicleservice/README.md

 Please follow the below steps for the setup.

-1) Confire the storage class as AWS S3 bucket and conigure the config.json
+1) Configure the storage class as AWS S3 bucket and conigure the config.json

 2) Build the docker file in local system and push in AWS ECR.